chonkcheto/fish-network-docs-testing/docs/fish-network/fish-network-whitepaper.md

 * Automated distribution to Fish School members proportional to ownership
 * Fish reputation points as rewards for successful picks, building member reputation

-**Future Use Case:** Rolling "funds" as investment clubs; fundraising "seasons" or "campaigns"
+**Future Use Case:** Rolling "funds" as investment clubs; fundraising "seasons" or "campaigns" which will enable multiple fund closing periods, similiar to a traditional VC fund.

 **Future Enhancement:** Quadratic voting and/or equity-weighted voting